 Within the cultural fit component of your interview and selection process, a candidate for a manager position must demonstrate that he or she has beliefs, values, and a work style that are congruent with those of your organization.
-This includes having a commitment to empowering and enabling other employees to also contribute their best work.
+It includes having a commitment to empowering and enabling other employees also to contribute their best work.

 In a people-oriented, forward-looking organization, you'll want to interview and select managers who exhibit these characteristics.